 when starting Load Tests.

-Q: Why are my load test jobs restricted to simulate only 5 or 20 virtual users?
+Q: Why are my load test jobs restricted to simulate only 20 virtual users?

 A: The reason is that the content of the file ExecAgentTicket.dat which contains your Exec Agent License Ticket data cannot

 be read or contains invalid data.
 If you have started Proxy Sniffer in a normal way by clicking on the "Proxy Sniffer Console"